PSame18/rkc-poprad-juh/README.md

-This would be a great website.
+This will be a great website.